No photo of Dustin Frazier Wood

 Biography

-My research focuses on medievalism and antiquarianism in the period c.1400-c.1750.
-My first book, Anglo-Saxonism and the Idea of Englishness in Eighteenth-Century Britain, explores how early medieval English literature and history influenced scholarly and popular ideas about the relationship between Old English and Anglo-Saxon culture, and a sense of English identity.
+I also maintain active teaching and research interests in medieval studies and medievalism.
+My first book, Anglo-Saxonism and the Idea of Englishness in Eighteenth-Century Britain, explores how early medieval English texts, objects and buildings were collected, interpreted and used to promote particular ideas about the relationship between Old English literature and culture, and a sense of a 'modern' English identity.

 External positions